 The County may consider telecommuting as a type of reasonable accommodation under the Americans with Disability Act ("ADA"), for qualified employees with disabilities.
-Consideration shall be made on a case-by-case basis and between the employee, the Appointing Authority and, the ADA Administrator or designee in order to determine whether telecommuting may be a reasonable accommodation that would allow the employee to perform the essential duties of their job position.
+Consideration shall be made on a case-by-case basis and between the employee, the Appointing Authority and, the ADA Administrator or These policies do not create a contract of employment.
+Employment for non-classified employees remains "at will".

+designee in order to determine whether telecommuting may be a reasonable accommodation that would allow the employee to perform the essential duties of their job position.
 Regardless of whether a telecommuting arrangement is provided as a reasonable accommodation, all other criteria applicable to this policy will apply.